Deepam-Rai/helpdesk_chatbot/README.md

       2. Only allows registered users.
    3. logout
    4. list users
       1. Only users with required access can execute.
+   5. show user details
+      1. Only users with required access can execute.

 2. Database Integration([PostgreSQL](https://www.postgresql.org/) database):